Writing Science Glossary

 Planning (in writing)

-The cognitive process of generating ideas, setting goals, and organizing content before or during writing.
-Can occur before drafting (outlining) or recursively throughout the writing process.
+Coming up with ideas, setting goals, and sorting content before or during writing.
+It can happen before we draft as an outline, or keep going across the whole writing process.

 R